Reenforcements/PES-Embroidery/LOG.md

 I think I'm going to try totally skipping the PES section because it won't be needed for embroidering, which is the purpose of this software.

+These documentation pages I found have contradictory information XD.
+I'm just going to do my best and hope it works and doesn't end up breaking my machine somehow.

+I think I need a stitch visualizer like how Simplify3D lets you scrub through GCode.
+Working with this proprietary format is tough because documentation is just how much people have reverse engineered.
+If I make a visualizer, I can understand for myself how each stitch works.
+I think I can use pyglet to accomplish this easily.
+Either that or I'm going to delve into source code of software that interprets stitches (like the Python package that can generate PNGs from PES files.)

 # 11/6

 Trying to make sense of the "d" string in the path object.
 I need to be able to parse this myself I think to find intersections.